rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ---
 title: "Local SEO Services for Small Businesses"
 description: "Affordable local SEO services for small businesses.
-I help you show up in Google Maps and local search results so more customers can find and contact you."
+Show up in Google Maps and local search results so more customers can find and contact you."
 layout: "flowbite"
 url: "/services/local-seo"
 hero: true